NBA Referee Salary 2026: How Much Do They Make?

 Every season, according to the NBA, 30 teams participate.
-Each of these teams plays not less than 82 games per season.
-The top teams play a slightly higher number of games.
+Each of these teams plays 82 regular-season games.
+Teams that advance to the Play-In Tournament or playoffs play additional games.
 Aside from coaches, players, workers, and other staff, referees are essential in an NBA game.

 Having established the vital role NBA referees play in a game, it is only natural to be concerned about their salaries.